vegaprotocol/networks/disaster-recovery.md

 1. Terminate the affected node.
 2. Use the Vega master key to generate a new hot key (refer to [generating keys](https://github.com/vegaprotocol/networks#generating-vega-keys)).
 3. Submit a transaction to the Vega network, signed with your master key, authorising the new hot key.
-This is done by xxx.
 4. Rejoin the network when the rest of the validators choose to restore the chain from a [checkpoint file](https://github.com/vegaprotocol/networks#restore-from-checkpoint).